Shop now & save up to 80% on medication

 Retatrutide risks are still being defined because the drug remains investigational.
 Early incretin-related research commonly focuses on gastrointestinal symptoms such as nausea, vomiting, diarrhea, constipation, and reduced appetite.
 Researchers also monitor metabolic markers, heart rate, gallbladder issues, pancreatitis signals, dehydration risk, and discontinuation due to side effects.

 Because retatrutide has glucagon receptor activity, safety monitoring may need to consider effects that differ from GLP-1-only medicines.
-The point is not that these risks will occur in every person.
-The point is that a triple agonist needs careful evaluation before it can be used broadly.
+The point is not that these problems will occur in every person.
+The point is that a triple agonist needs careful evaluation before broad use.

 Questions to raise with a clinician or study team

-• Medication overlap: Ask how insulin, sulfonylureas, or other glucose-lowering medicines are handled.
+• Medication overlap: Ask how insulin or sulfonylureas are handled.

-• Digestive history: Discuss gastroparesis, severe reflux, pancreatitis, or gallbladder disease.
+• Digestive history: Discuss gastroparesis, reflux, pancreatitis, or gallbladder disease.

-• Kidney concerns: Ask how dehydration, vomiting, or diarrhea would be managed.
+• Kidney concerns: Ask how dehydration or vomiting would be managed.

-• Pregnancy plans: Review pregnancy, breastfeeding, or fertility planning before any study drug.
+• Pregnancy plans: Review pregnancy, breastfeeding, or fertility planning.

-• Eating disorder history: Discuss screening and support before appetite-altering therapy.
+• Eating disorder history: Discuss screening before appetite-altering therapy.

-• Heart history: Ask what heart rate or cardiovascular monitoring is required.
+• Heart history: Ask what cardiovascular monitoring is required.

 These questions are not personal eligibility rules.
 They are practical prompts for safer conversations.
 Study protocols set their own inclusion and exclusion criteria, and approved medicines have their own labels.